How AI Programs Human Behavior

 The process can be repeated to program any human to achieve any behavioral outcome with a formula UNIQUE TO THEM.

-Building the Algorithm of You
+The Algorithm of You is a Psychopath

 It’s not as simple as personal trait A causes behavior B. What happens at the intersection of brain neurobiology and machine intelligence is incredibly complex.
 AI finds intricate relationships between your multitude of variables, traits and insecurities you have no idea you have.
 A human analyst, even the one working directly with your data, may not notice these connections – they are not obvious or intuitive.
 Some do not make sense.
 But the algorithm will find correlations that work.